Serralq/Project-Norn/docs/travels/atri.md

       <img src='./Atri/43.jpg'/>
       <figcaption>Original</figcaption>
     </figure>
-    According to the city website, you need a reservation since this is not always staffed.
+    According to the city website, a reservation is needed since this is not always staffed.
 There's also a nearby walking trail with another gate at the end of the path.